apache/airflow/docs/apache-airflow-providers-databricks/operators.rst

      - python file path and parameters to run the python file with
    * - spark_submit_task: dict
      - parameters needed to run a spark-submit command
+   * - pipeline_task: dict
+     - pipeline_id (full name of the Delta Live Tables pipeline) to run the pipeline
    * - new_cluster: dict
      - specs for a new cluster on which this task will be run
    * - existing_cluster_id: string